 Conclusion

-Which is the Easiest Peak in Nepal?
+Which is the Easiest Peak to climb in Nepal?

-Who is the Youngest Person to Climb all 14 peaks?
+Who is the Youngest Person to climb all 14 peaks?

 As of 2024, Nima Rinji Sherpa is the youngest to climb all 14 peaks above 8,000 meters.
 The record was previously held by Mingma Gyabu Sherpa (Nimi Rinji’s uncle), who climbed all 14 mountains at 30 in 2019.